DIY Indoor Cat Garden For Cat Lovers

 indoor-cat-garden-5

-Research to find out what are the most poisonous plants for cats!
+Research to find out what the most poisonous plants are for cats!
 Some plants that can be toxic to cats are the flame lily, tiger lily, azalea, sago palm, oleander, cyclamen, daffodils, etc.

 indoor-cat-garden-6